Nick Berry: Personal life

 Just before he joined the cast of EastEnders, Berry fractured his skull in a car crash but went on to make a full recovery.

-During his time in EastEnders, Berry dated fellow cast member Gillian Taylforth, who played Kathy Beale.
+During his time in EastEnders, Berry was in a relationship with fellow cast member Gillian Taylforth, who played Kathy Beale.

 Berry married actress Rachel Robertson in 1994.
-They have two boys, Louis (born 1995) and Finley (born 1998), and the family resides in Epping, Essex.
+The couple have two sons.

 Berry is a supporter of West Ham United F.C.